bpstephanie/Pennywise/README.md

   - Generate an automated total for the View Statement By Month page.
 Currently the site owner has to add the code for every new month after an expense has been added for that month.
   - The ability to login with a username and password to keep data safe and secure.
   - The ability to add more users with the use of multiple google sheets.
-  -  Have a budget goals section when the user can set their target spending for each category.
+  -  Have a budget goals section whre the user can set their target spending for each category.
       - To encourage users to meet their target they would be shown a congratulatory message if they succeed.
       - On the other hand, if the overspend they would be shown an image of a scary, angry clown.
 The idea for this comes from the name  'Pennywise', being that it is the name of the clown from the movie 'It'.